hitthemoney/krunkerMarketPing/README.md

 9. Then click on the extension icon, and your market ping will be displayed on a pop-up.

+10. If you do not want your ping to show on the bottom of your screen delete all of the contents inside inject.js, which can be found inside the js folder.

 Original Website: https://yee.how/market-ping/